tayganr/lakehouse/modules/module00.md

 ## :tada: Summary

-By successfully deploying the lab template, you have the Azure resources needed to follow along with the learning exercises.
+By successfully deploying the lab template and executing the post deployment steps, you are ready to begin the workshop!

 [Continue >](../modules/module01a.md)